Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

 Not sure what to do with arugula?
 Well, here are 30+ recipes!

 For now, we will stick the arugula microgreens.
-It does take more soil and seed, but they take up less space and, to me, are easier to grow and care for than growing larger plants in the house.
+It does take more soil and seed, but they take up less space and are easier to grow and care for than growing larger plants in the house.